VincentK0311/Gunshot-Audio-Classifier/README.md

+**🔔 Note: For the best reading experience, download the README.md file to view the full instructions properly formatted.
+The GitHub web view may look unarranged or cluttered.**

 # Gunshot-Audio-Classifier
 FYP project for firearm classification using gunshot audio Gunshot Audio Classifier

+**Downloading the Project**
+To download this project:
+1. Visit the GitHub repository page
+2. Click the green "Code" button
+3. Select "Download ZIP"
+4. Extract the ZIP file to your computer

 This is a Final Year Project (FYP) that detects and classifies firearm types based on gunshot audio recordings.
 The system uses machine learning models including Support Vector Machine (SVM), k-Nearest Neighbors (kNN), and